 Explore the fortress and narrow streets of Otranto

-Fabulous walks along the ancient tratturi paths among orchards and olive groves
+Fabulous hiking along Puglia’s ancient tratturi paths among orchards and olive groves

 The Cipolliane path; a breath-taking coastal trail named after the many caves along the way

 Numerous tiny coves and bays with inviting crystal-clear water